-Cognitive Behavioural Therapy – CBT for Chronic Pain in Sevenoaks, London, online and UK-wide
+Cognitive Behavioural Therapy – CBT for Chronic Pain in Sevenoaks, London, by Video and UK-wide

-If you are looking for a highly effective treatment for chronic pain or if you have been diagnosed with a medical problem that causes significant and persistent pain or physical discomfort, Cognitive Behavioural Therapy can help.
-CBT is the recommended psychological treatment of choice for chronic pain and the research evidence shows that it works.
-You can book a free initial telephone call with one of our CBT experts in Sevenoaks and London or by simply entering your postcode in the “Find A Therapist” search box to the right of this page.
+If you are looking for a highly effective treatment for chronic pain or if you have been diagnosed with a medical problem that causes significant and persistent pain, Cognitive Behavioural Therapy can help.
+CBT is the recommended psychological treatment of choice for chronic pain and the independent research evidence demonstrates that it is fast and highly effective.

 What is Acute and Chronic Pain?